aschmiedeke/gbtdocs/docs/references/astrid.rst

         position of the telescope in arc-seconds.
     * - Coordinate Mode
       - The coordinate mode used to represent a particular location on the sky.

-        .. todo:: Add reference to GBT-OG Section location_objects
+See :func:`Location object <astrid_commands.Location>` for more information.
     * - Major and Minor Coord
       - The telescope position in the current Coordinate Mode.
     * - Major and Minor Cmd Coord